vijaysm/MOAB2/tools/iMesh/python/doc/build.rst

 additional setup.

 The PyTAPS setup script supports importing definitions from the `iMesh-Defs.inc` file.
-In order to make use of this, specify the root location of your iMesh installation in the environment variable ``IMESHPATH``.
+In order to make use of this, specify the command-line options ``--imesh-path=PATH`` to the `build_ext` command.
+For example, if your `iMesh-Defs.inc` is located in `/usr/local/iMesh/lib/iMesh-Defs.inc`, then ``--imesh-path`` should be `/usr/local/iMesh`.
+This options may also be specified in the `setup.cfg` file (see below).
-For example, if your `iMesh-Defs.inc` is located in `/usr/local/iMesh/lib/iMesh-Defs.inc`, then ``IMESHPATH`` should be `/usr/local/iMesh`.

 If the `iMesh-Defs.inc` file was not installed, or you don't wish to use it, you can manually specify the build options as described below in `Non-standard Library Locations`_.

 Requirements
 ============